 For galleries willing to exist online, traditional digital marketing techniques can do wonders in terms of increasing purchases.
 After all, digital marketing works for any product you wish to sell online, so why not do the same with art?

 However, finding the right digital marketing agency can be tricky as there is a lot of them out there.
 And, like with any other industry, there are good ones and there are bad ones – picking the right digital marketing consultant will make or break your online distribution strategy.
 You do not want to be putting cash into an “expert” that isn’t able to get you results.

-Just remember to grow your base progressively, keeping an eye on return on investment, testing different techniques until you find the ones that work best.
+Just remember to grow your base progressively, keeping an eye on return on investment, testing different channels until you find the ones that work best.
 There’s no such thing as reaching digital heights overnight.

 Do Not Invest Too Much In Your Own Website

 As counter-intuitive as it may sound, you should not invest too much in your own website.
 Why?
 Well, keep in mind that your website is primarily just a showroom for customers who are already acquainted with your gallery.

 According to the 2018 Hiscox Report, people prefer to buy artworks on platforms they are already familiar with.
 Also, whilst building a website can be reasonably cheap, growing traffic on a website is always going to be an expensive decision.
 And converting it into sales is a science which needs proper e-commerce skills.
 This means that you should definitely strategize about how your website is able to please customers who already bought art from you, not how it’s able to attract new customers.
 Whilst the latter, however, is not supposed to be completely neglected, you should be aware of what your priorities are.
 So the general rule of thumb is that you should not expect or plan to sell art directly from your website unless you are ready to materially invest in it.